Botfuel/botfuel-dialog/CONTRIBUTING.md

 ### Procedure to create a new test project

-Suppose you have a new test project (like test-complexdialogs), here are the steps to follow:
+Suppose you want to create a new test project (like test-complexdialogs), here are the steps to follow:

 * Create a new app with the same name as the test project on the portal.
 Add the intents/QnAs for that app as neccessary.
 * Run this command using the created app's credentials to record the API requests (using `replay`):